Michael: Empowered to take the lead

 “Going to Pine Tree Camp is nothing we need to adjust to,” Nicole said.
 “Being able to continue to go to Pine Tree Camp no matter what has been so positive for us during this time.”

 Pine Tree Camp Adventure Day Pass is available for all Maine people with disabilities and their families and caregivers.
-Dates are currently available through the end of September.
+Dates are currently available throughout the summer of 2021.
 Register at this link.